wand88/StarterPack/README.md

 In general, this setup, is *all you need for 85% of web projects*.

-Easily **create solid website, under 500kb in total**,  with awesomely documented, and efficient code.
+Easily **create great, solid website, under 500kb in total**,  with awesomely documented and efficient code.

 Start of your custom new web project in few seconds, from ground up, with great setup for large scale projects, to small web projects.